-In May 2012, NCATS launched a collaborative program that matches NIH-funded researchers with a selection of pharmaceutical molecular compounds to help scientists explore new treatments for patients.
-The Discovering New Therapeutic Uses for Existing Molecules (New Therapeutic Uses) program aims to improve the complex and time-consuming process of developing new treatments and cures for disease by finding new uses for compounds that already have cleared several key steps along the way.
+In May 2012, NCATS launched a collaborative program that matches NIH-funded researchers with a selection of pharmaceutical agents to help scientists explore new treatments for patients.
+The Discovering New Therapeutic Uses for Existing Molecules (New Therapeutic Uses) program aims to improve the complex and time-consuming process of developing new treatments and cures for disease by finding new uses for agents that already have cleared several key steps along the development path.

 NCATS Pharmaceutical Collection

 NCATS is enhancing repurposing activities to organize available data on drugs and investigational compounds through the NCATS Pharmaceutical Collection.
 This resource, published in the April 27, 2011, issue of Science Translational Medicine, is a publicly accessible database of small molecule compounds that have been approved by regulatory agencies from the United States, Canada, Europe and Japan as well as all compounds that have been registered for human clinical trials.

-In March 2012, NCATS and Eli Lilly and Company agreed that NCATS’ Pharmaceutical Collection of 3,800 approved and investigational medicines would be screened using Lilly’s state-of-the-art Phenotypic Drug Discovery (PD2) panel.
+In March 2012, NCATS and Eli Lilly and Company agreed that the collection of 3,800 approved and investigational medicines would be screened using Lilly’s state-of-the-art Phenotypic Drug Discovery (PD2) panel.
 Comprehensive knowledge of the biological profiles of these medicines and molecules may enable biomedical researchers to better predict treatment outcomes, improve drug development, and lead to more specific and effective approaches.